-Unfortunately there is no simple answer to this question as it depends on a multitude of different aspects with regards to your business and specific needs.
-However, there are still clear indicators and proof-points that will help you with decision making and highlight the impact that localization can have to your business.
+Unfortunately, there is no simple answer to this question as it depends on a multitude of different aspects with regards to your business and specific needs.
+However, there are still clear indicators and proof-points that will help you with decision making and highlight the impact that localization can have on your business.

 How can we determine the business value of localization?

 Localization is much more than just direct translation.
 It is about carefully refining and adapting content to resonate with a culture and to meet local peculiarities.

 Companies can and often do spend millions crafting global campaigns only to find that their new slogan translates into something that wasn’t exactly intended in their target country, often with hilarious – or downright offensive – results.

 Localization will help to prevent you from falling head over heels into pitfalls like these.
 It will help you to support a more appealing user experience for your diversifying clientele and in doing so, increase your overall customer conversions.